 Participants are introduced to the building blocks of riding while developing strong horsemanship skills.
 Traditional riding skills are taught based on English, western, dressage, and natural horsemanship disciplines.
 Participants are involved in the entire experience including un-mounted activities, grooming, tacking and caring for their horse after the lesson.
 Lessons are taught in a non-competitive environment.
 Beginner to Intermediate.
 Semi-private lessons require instructor approval, individuals must meet specific criteria to participate in this lesson format.
-Please see policies.
+Please see the policies.

 This animal-focused program encourages responsibility and compassion through learning about and interacting with nature, our herd of horses, and small farm animals including Nigerian goats, miniature horses, chickens, rabbits, guinea pigs, and a program dog.
 Curriculum activities teach the fundamentals of good character; kindness, citizenship, fairness, respect, responsibility, and integrity.

 While working with miniature horses, children engage in interactive games and activities to develop and practice: sequencing skills; letter and number recognition; and listening and communication.
 Children also learn about safety, body awareness, and develop fine motor skills.
 This program is un-mounted and must have 4 participants enrolled to offer.
+Spring, Summer, Fall only.

 These programs provide participants with the opportunity to develop a strong work ethic and to learn appropriate job-related skills, including time management, reporting to a supervisor, suitable interactions with co-workers and job productivity.
 Wednesdays 5:30-6:30pm.

 Cherie Ansin, Program Director